 How much do Amazon Flex drivers make?

 Flex drivers earn $18 – $25/hour.
-The payout for a shift depends on the time of the shift, the difficulty, and the region.
+The payout for a delivery shift is fixed, and the fixed payout amount depends on the time of the shift, the difficulty, and the region.
 One nice thing about Flex is that you’ll know exactly how much you will earn for each shift when you sign up for it.
 Uber, Lyft, and other delivery jobs don’t offer guaranteed income.

 Amazon occasionally offers bonuses and incentives to Flex drivers.
 I was offered the chance to earn a $100 Amazon gift card if I completed 5 delivery blocks within two weeks.
 For now, there’s no permanent bonus or incentive system, but keep an eye out for emails from Amazon that announce bonus opportunities.

 How does payment work?
 Flex drivers are paid twice each week via direct deposit.
 Inside the App you can view upcoming schedule payments and past completed payments.

 How to get hired by Amazon Flex: The application process